Michelie/Apache-Analytics-Spring/README.md

 through the POST request you can upload .log file. <br>
 the GET request: /print will print to the console all the stats.<br>
 the GET request: /stats would return a JSON with all stas.<br>
-the GET request /stats/{type} - you can enter Country, Os or Browser and it will return JSON with the stats according to the type. if you go to http://localhost:8080/ you'll have a nice html page where you can upload a log file and get the stats in a pie chart form.
+the GET request /stats/{type} - you can enter Country, Os or Browser and it will return JSON with the stats according to the type.<br><br>
+if you go to http://localhost:8080/ you'll have a nice html page where you can upload a log file and get the stats in a pie chart form.

 You can also pull a docker image I've made and run it in the command prompt: